Nejat/Oxidize/README.md

 ### Memory Allocations

 This method does introduce an additional memory allocation<sup>*</sup> for the successful scenario of an operation.
-However the failed scenario, arguably, has the same or similar allocations compared to when exceptions are thrown, but without the performance hit of exception handling.
+However the failed scenario, ~~arguably, has the same or similar allocations compared to when exceptions are thrown, but~~ [allocates](Benchmarks/README.md) almost a one third the memory of throwing an exception, as a bonus without the [performance](Benchmarks/README.md) hit of exception handling.

 _* an implementation of a lightweight_ `Enuemration`_or_ `Union` _in .Net would solve this issue_

+## Usage Recommendations

+Usage recommendation based on the outcome of the [benchmarks](Benchmarks)

+### Recommended

+* When you need a `ICollection<T>` or `IEnumerable<T>` of both success and fail results
+* When the majority of the time an operation throws an exception to signal failure and it is impacting performance or memory usage
+* When the majority of the results of an operation are success and performance and/or
+* memory usage is not an issue

+### Not Recommended

+* When the majority of the results of an operation are success and performance and/or memory usage is an issue

-## Types
+## Oxidized API

 ### `IResult{T}`